-An Oral retinoic acids “a miracle treatment” for acne
+An oral retinoic acid “a miracle treatment” for acne

-Our dermatologist in Irvine Orange County, Dr. Parvin Shafa is an expert in treating Acne using “Accutane”, if needed.
-Visit us to learn more about “Accutane”, a big gun in acne therapy, and your other treatment options for acne.
+Our dermatologist in Irvine Orange County, Dr. Parvin Shafa is an expert in treating Acne with “Accutane”, if needed.
+Visit us to learn more about “Accutane”, a big gun in acne treatment, and your other treatment options for acne.